-Latest sunrises happen in early January | EarthSky.org
+Latest sunrises (north) and sunsets (south) in early January | EarthSky.org

 So you like to sleep late, but don’t want to miss the sunrise?
-This time of year is for you.
-Sleep on – if you live in the Northern Hemisphere, that is.
-The latest sunrises of 2017 are happening around now for mid-latitudes in the Northern Hemisphere.
-For example, sunrise time in the central U.S. – say, around Wichita, Kansas – for the next several days will be around 7:45 a.m..
+If you’re in the Northern Hemisphere, this time of year is for you.
+Sleep on!
+The latest sunrises of 2019 are happening around now for mid-latitudes in the Northern Hemisphere.
+For example, sunrise time in the central U.S. – say, around Wichita, Kansas – for the next several days will be around 7:45 a.m.

 Meanwhile, if you live in the Southern Hemisphere, your latest sunsets are happening around now, assuming you’re at mid-southern latitudes.